 What is male breast cancer?

-Although the exact cause of breast cancer is not known, most experts agree that some men have a greater risk for breast cancer than others.
+The exact cause of breast cancer isn't known.
+But most experts agree that some men have a greater risk for breast cancer than others.
 Male breast cancer mostly affects older men.

 Things that increase a man's risk of breast cancer include:

 - Family history of breast cancer in his female relatives.

 - Inheriting gene mutations, such as BRCA.

 - Having a genetic condition called Klinefelter syndrome or a liver disease (cirrhosis).